jessesquires/jessesquires.com/_posts/2022-04-22-docc-on-github-pages.md

 The main improvement I would like to see with DocC static hosting is making this feature a first-class citizen --- fix the quirky URL scheme and don't require a web server to make it a truly static site.
 As for DocC features in general, the most important one for me would be reporting documentation coverage.

+{% include updated_notice.html
+date="2022-04-25T10:27:23-07:00"
+message="
+Thanks to [Ethan Kusters](https://twitter.com/ethankusters) for sharing [some updates and feedback](https://twitter.com/ethankusters/status/1517620941848678402) on this post:

+- To workaround the unstable JSON output, you can set the env variable `export DOCC_JSON_PRETTYPRINT=\"YES\"` as [seen here](https://github.com/apple/swift-markdown/blob/main/bin/update-gh-pages-documentation-site#L36).
+- Turns out DocC _is not_ transforming dashes into underscores.
+That's Swift doing that, which makes sense now because you have to `import my_swift_package`.
+My mistake there!
+- For search, Swift-DocC has a [sidebar in active development](https://forums.swift.org/t/swift-docc-sidebar/55250) that offers some basic filtering.

+The team is actively working on improving the UX with DocC.
+I'm excited to see what they come up with!
+" %}